 Wataru Kato was 26 when he founded the company and in the beginning the workshop could work on 3 cars simultaneously at the same time, today however one can see more than twenty luxury cars of special design in the display room in Komaki.
 They of course have a fanshop and we can submit our own order if we wanted to make our luxury sports car in the garage a bit more unique.

-In addition, cultural isolation and the attitude of suspicion towards foreigners make the flow of new ideas even more difficult.
-98.5 percent of the population is Japanese, it is not a secret that the local companies hire each other as their suppliers rather than working with the much cheaper and more effective foreign companies.
-Overemployment is a typical phenomenon, though its extent does not come near to that of India, but while a task is done by three people back at home, the same would be dealt with by five here.
+In addition cultural isolation and the attitude of suspicion towards foreigners make the flow of new ideas even more difficult.
+98.5 percent of the population is Japanese It is not a secret that the local companies hire each other as their suppliers rather than working with the much cheaper and more effective foreign companies.
+Overemployment is a typical phenomenon though its extent does not come near to that of India.
+While a task is done by three people back at home the same would be dealt with by five here.
 Every negotiation is permeated by the respect to hierarchy, every minute of a presentation is precisely scheduled according to who, when and what may say.
 The leader of a Japanese partner company did sensibly perplex at a business dinner when I dared ask him a professional question while I was only an intern.

 “But where does development come from and what makes the economy run?” – was my question to Tibi who is more familiar with the local relations.
 “Domestic consumption is great, precision is a value in the IT sector and although Japan is continuously losing its competitiveness, do not forget that they are nearly 130 million and they are opening up more and more as they do not have a choice.”